LeoVarnet/fastACI/README.md

     publ_osses2021c_DAGA_0_checkdata;

 # Installation
 The following are the general instructions to get the fastACI toolbox for MATLAB operative in your computer.
-The toolbox has been tested on Windows and Linux, using MATLAB R2017b.
-The toolbox should be compatible with earlier MATLAB versions.
+The toolbox has been tested on Windows and Linux, using MATLAB (versions R2012b-R2020b).

 1. Download or clone the fastACI project to your local computer (one way: press the button 'Code'->Choose 'Download ZIP' and unzip somewhere).
 2. This toolbox requires the Auditory Modelling Toolbox v.1.0 (AMT 1.0) that can be downloaded from [here](http://amtoolbox.org/download.php).
 After the download you are not expected to do anything else, as the AMT toolbox will automatically be initialised in our next step: